 *Continue the cycle of 30 compressions and two rescue breaths until medical professionals arrive or until the child resumes breathing.

-American CPR Care Association provides quality healthcare training, as well as first aid and CPR courses, through our online portal.
+American CPR Care Association provides quality healthcare training, as well as first aid, CPR and AED courses, through our online portal.
 For more information about administering CPR, contact us at: 1-888-808-9109 or [email protected] or fill out a support form today to have us reach out to you.